CompositionalIT/SAFE-Dojo/Instructions.md

 In this task, you need to add another tile to the UI including all the associated work on the backend of the system as well.
 We'll be adding a tile which shows the current weather for the given postcode as an image and then updating the tile to add in the current temperature.
 By the end of this task you should start to understand how a full stack SAFE application is built.

 4.1 In `src/Server/Api.fs` implement the `getWeather` function following the same pattern as the other endpoints.
 Be sure to add the likes of postcode validation.
-Hint: The `asWeatherResponse` function will help to simplify the process of mapping the data
+Hint: The `asWeatherResponse` function will help to simplify the process of mapping the data.

-4.2 As in the task earlier, add a new route to the router which routes traffic to the `getWeather` function
+4.2 As in the task earlier, add a new route to the router which routes traffic to the `getWeather` function.

-4.3 Verify that your endpoint works and returns data either using CURL or your web browser
+4.3 Verify that your endpoint works and returns data either using CURL or your web browser.

-4.4 On the front end in the file `src/Client/App.fs`, update the `Report` type to include the `WeatherResponse`
+4.4 On the front end in the file `src/Client/App.fs`, update the `Report` type to include the `WeatherResponse`.

-4.5 In `src/Client/App.fs` in the `getResponse` function, call your endpoint using `Fetch.get` per the other API call, and populate the `Report` field with the returned data
+4.5 In `src/Client/App.fs` in the `getResponse` function, call your endpoint using `Fetch.get` per the other API call, and populate the `Report` field with the returned data.

-4.6 Update the `view` function to include a call to the `weatherTile` function
+4.6 Update the `view` function to include a call to the `weatherTile` function.

-4.7 Navigate to the web application and observe how the weather tile is now being rendered in the UI
+4.7 Navigate to the web application and observe how the weather tile is now being rendered in the UI.

-4.8 Update the weather tile to include the temperature as well as the icon for the weather
+4.8 Update the weather tile to include the temperature as well as the icon for the weather.

 ## 5. Adding a clear button